-The student must begin the process of appeal within thirty days of receiving the ruling, evaluation, or grade in question.
+The student must begin the process of appeal within thirty days of having received written notification of the ruling, evaluation, or grade in question.
 If the appeal is to the GSC Academic Appeals Committee, a written response should be provided within sixty calendar days.